 How did you come up with your alias Japanese Wallpaper?

 The name came from a band name generator – I was really indecisive about what to do with my music and was quite self-conscious and nervous about putting my first demos online so I decided to use an alias and pick the first name that the website generated.

 When did you first show interest in creating music?

-Are there any specific artists you would like to work with?
+Are there any specific artists that you would love to work with?

 What’s your favorite animal?

-Check out more from JOY. on her Soundcloud and Facebook!
+Check out more from Japanese Wallpaper on his facebook and soundcloud!

 Interview by Simon